JacobBruen/OS-project/README.md

 ### `main_ui.py`

-This file contains the implementation of the GUI interface using the tkinter library.
-The user can select the algorithm to simulate from the buttons on the home page.
+This file contains the implementation of the GUI using the tkinter library.
+The user can select the algorithm to simulate using the buttons on the home page.
 The GUI then displays the results on the screen, and the user can visualize the results in a chart.

 ### `process_generator.py`

 This file contains a function to generate a CSV file containing the process data for the simulation.
-The user can specify the number of processes to generate, and the function will generate random values for the arrival time, priority, and burst time of each process.
+The user can specify the specific number of processes to generate, and the function will generate random values for the arrival time, priority, and burst time of each process.

 ## Algorithms